alexmercerind/youtube-search-python/README.md

 # youtube-search-python

 **A python script to return video links and titles by searching in YouTube.
-(Made from scratch without using YouTube API and any other third party library!)**
+(Made from scratch without using YouTube Data API v3 and any other third party library!)**

 A small python script that will return URLs and title names of videos when entering a keyword to search in youtube.